nimu77/learning-library/data-management-library/database-tools/apex/proof-of-concept/1-defining-new-data-structures-using-quick-sql.md

 ### **Part 7**: Enter details for another child table

-- Enter the Table Name indented
+- Enter the Table Name indented **Tasks**
-{Tasks}
-- Indent 2 or more spaces and
-enter the column names
+- Indent 2 or more spaces and enter the column names

     ![](images/1/another-child-table.png)

 ### **Part 8**: Complete the Shorthand

 - Copy the following URL into a new window in your browser:
-*Remember you are on Part 2.10 if you click the link directly*
+*Remember you are on Part 8 if you click the link directly*
 https://www.oracle.com/technetwork/developer-tools/apex/application-express/apex-beginner-quicksql-5095785.txt
 - Copy and Paste the full script into the **Quick SQL Shorthand pane**